Garo Yepremian: Professional career

-Yepremian signed with the Detroit Lions on October 13, 1966.
-In his rookie year, he broke an American football record by kicking six field goals in a single game against the Minnesota Vikings on November 13.
+Yepremian signed with the Detroit Lions on 13 October 1966.
+In his rookie year, he broke an American football record by kicking six field goals in a single game against the Minnesota Vikings on 13 November.
 His talent aside, Yepremian was, nonetheless, at a loss regarding football vernacular and custom.
 In his first game his coach told him that their team had lost the coin toss, at which point Yepremian ran to midfield and dropped to his knees looking for the coin.

 Yepremian was an immediate target to NFL players who considered American football the exclusive realm of Americans.
 Players were looking to take Yepremian's head off, and before his first kickoff his coach told him to run to the bench as soon as he kicked before his opponents could lay into him.
 Yepremian kicked off, then in a harried state ran to the wrong bench, finding himself sitting with the opposing team who while laughing then picked him up and threw him back onto the field.
-Yepremian had never worn a helmet and at first decided not to use one with a face mask, but that changed during Week 4 of the 1966 season, when he was knocked to the ground, roughed up and badly injured by Green Bay Packers linebacker Ray Nitschke.
+Yepremian had never worn a helmet and at first decided not to use one with a face mask, but that changed during Week 8 of the 1966 season, when he was knocked to the ground, roughed up and badly injured by Green Bay Packers linebacker Ray Nitschke.
 Afterwards, he started using a single-bar mask.
-He was the last player in the NFL to not wear a facemask on his helmet.
+He was the last player in NFL history to not wear a facemask on his helmet.

 During one of his early games with the Lions, they were losing but scored a touchdown in the last 10 seconds of the game.
 Yepremian was sent in to kick the extra point, and he was so excited after converting the point that he went running off the field with his arms raised in celebration.
 Teammate Alex Karras asked Yepremian, "What the hell are you celebrating?"
 Yepremian replied with a phrase made famous on The Tonight Show Starring Johnny Carson: "I keek (kick) a touchdown".
+Yepremian later stated that he never actually said the line, but was made up by Karras.